farrelleoin93/milestone-3-seed-shelf/TESTING.md

 **Navigation bar**

 Mobile:
-- Navbar is fixed to the top of the viewport when scrolling down.
 - Tapping/clicking the logo takes users to the Home page.
 - When the hamburger menu icon is clicked/tapped all the menu options that are available to the user are displayed in the Sidenav.
 - The correct menu options appear depending on the user's session status: